cactuscloud/fancySelectJs/README.md

 					data-placeholder	The placeholder text to use when nothing is selected

+					data-all-text		The text to show in a multiselect fancySelectJs element when all options have been selected

+					data-multiple-text	The text to show in a multiselect fancySelectJs element when multiple, but not all, options have been selected

 					multiple			Should this be a multiselect box

 					data-value			By default, multiselect will inherit its value from the HTML